Zubax/jafit/README.md

 [![Discuss - on Zubax Forum](https://img.shields.io/static/v1?label=Discuss&message=on+Zubax+Forum&color=ff0000)](https://forum.zubax.com)

-Jiles-Atherton system identification tool: Given a BH curve, finds the Jiles-Atherton model coefficients.
+Jiles-Atherton system identification tool: Given a hysteresis loop, finds the Jiles-Atherton model coefficients.

 <img src="image.png" width="800" alt="">

 ## Usage

-The tool accepts a tab-separated (TSV) or comma-separated (CSV) file encoding the reference BH curve as a command line argument (the type of file is auto-detected).
+The tool accepts the _reference B(H) curve_ file as a command line argument.
+It can be either a tab-separated (TSV) or comma-separated (CSV) text file.
 The first column contains the magnetic field strength H \[ampere/meter], and the second column contains the magnetic flux density B \[tesla].
-The file may contain either the entire hysteresis loop, or any part of it; e.g., only a part of the descending branch.
-If a full loop is provided, then that loop doesn't need to be the major loop.
 The first row may or may not be the header row.

+The reference curve may be either the entire hysteresis loop, or any part of it;
+e.g., only a part of the descending branch.
+If a full loop is provided, then that loop doesn't need to be the major loop;
+the tool will simply use the H amplitude seen in the reference loop for solving the JA equation.

+If the reference curve is only a part of the hysteresis loop, then the tool will use simple heuristics to guess the reasonable H amplitude for solving the JA equation, assuming that the loop is the major loop (i.e., it reaches saturation).
+In this case, it is recommended to specify the `H_max` parameter explicitly instead of relying on heuristics.

 Install the package before using it: